skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and his whole goal is to raise enough money to get back there and settle down with her.
 He struggles a bit more, and then takes off his hat, "You know I'm proud and I don't like asking for things.
 This is a bit hard for me.
-But if you fellas would like to donte a few coins to help out I'd appreciate it.
+But if you fellas would like to donate a few coins to help out I'd appreciate it.
 I'm not asking' for me, I'm asking' for Talla and the baby."